jsiek/deduce/ProofIntro.md

 end
 ```

+The `equations` feature is implemented in Deduce by translating them
+into a bunch of `transitive` statements.

 ### Exercise

 Prove that `x + y + z = z + y + x` but using fewer than 5 steps.